pawelgrzybek/pawelgrzybek.com/content/posts/2024-08-12-whats-new-in-ecmascript-2024/index.md

 ## Asynchronous atomic wait for ECMAScript by Shu-yu Guo and Lars T Hansen

 Workers enable multi-threading in JavaScript.
-The `SharedArrayBuffer` is a low-level API that allows us to perform operations on piece of memory shared between agents (main thread and workers).
+The `SharedArrayBuffer` is a low-level API that allows us to perform operations on a memory shared between agents (main thread and workers).
 A set of static methods on `Atomics` object help us to avoid conflicts between reads and writes.

 A common thing to do is to put a worker to sleep and wake it when needed.
-We combine Atomics.wait() and Atomics.notify() methods to achieve it.
-However, this can be limiting because Atomics.wait() is a synchronous API and cannot be used on the main thread.
+We combine `Atomics.wait()` and `Atomics.notify()` methods to achieve it.
+However, this can be limiting because `Atomics.wait()` is a synchronous API and cannot be used on the main thread.

-The Asynchronous atomic wait proposal gives a way to do it asynchronously, and most importantly, it is possible to do it on the main thread.
+[The Asynchronous atomic wait proposal](https://github.com/tc39/proposal-atomics-wait-async) gives a way to do it asynchronously, and most importantly, it is possible to do it on the main thread.

-A common operations is to put a worker to sleep, and awake it when its needed.
-To do it, we use a combination of `Atomics.wait()` and `Atomics.notify()` methods.
-This can be limiting though, because `Atomics.wait()` is synchronous API and it cannot be used on the main thread.

-The [Asynchronous atomic wait proposal](https://github.com/tc39/proposal-atomics-wait-async) gives a way to do in asynch manner and most importantly, it can be used on the mian thread.

 ```js
 // main thread